Debbie Cochran

 Director of Special Education

-Approximately 14% of Hilliard Schools’ student population has been identified with a disability.
+A pproximately 14% of Hilliard Schools’ student population has been identified with a disability.
 Many students with disabilities’ needs can best be met by classroom teachers who differentiate instruction with the support of intervention specialists.
 Hilliard City Schools is committed to providing students with special needs specially designed instruction and services with real-world experiences, accommodations, and access to the curriculum, targeting those skills necessary to prepare them for tomorrow.

-The district believes every child can learn and provides services and supports based on the least restrictive continuum.
+The district believes every child can learn and provides services and support based on the least restrictive continuum.
 District intervention specialists and related services staff work cooperatively with classroom teachers and other school personnel to ensure a common understanding and response to all students with special needs.
 The district provides students with disabilities a free and appropriate education and follows state and federal guidelines for students with disabilities.

-- Autism
+• Autism

-- Emotional Disturbance
+• Emotional Disturbance

-- Hearing Impaired (including deafness)
+• Hearing Impaired (including deafness)

-- Intellectual Disability
+• Intellectual Disability

-- Multiple Disabilities
+• Multiple Disabilities

-- Orthopedic Impairment
+• Orthopedic Impairment

-- Other Health Impairment (Minor or Major)
+• Other Health Impairment (Minor or Major)

-- Preschooler with a Developmental Delay (ages 3-5 only)
+• Preschooler with a Developmental Delay (ages 3-5 only)

-- Specific Learning Disability
+• Specific Learning Disability

-- Speech or Language Impairment
+• Speech or Language Impairment

-- Traumatic Brain Injury
+• Traumatic Brain Injury

-- Visual Impaired (including blindness)
+• Visual Impaired (including blindness)

 Consultation – Licensed intervention specialists provide assistance to and collaboration with the general education classroom teacher, developing instructional or behavioral strategies for students with disabilities, selecting and/or developing instructional materials, and assisting in the development of appropriate classroom and instructional accommodations and/or modifications of the general education curriculum.